vishaltelangre/ff/README.md

 ## Installation

-Download the latest executable `ff` binary from the [releases](https://github.com/BurntSushi/ripgrep/releases) page.
+Download the latest executable `ff` binary for your platform from the [releases](https://github.com/vishaltelangre/ff/releases) page.

+If you're a Rust programmer, download and install `ff` command using `cargo install find-files`.

 ## Usage